As mortgage repossession claims rise, Georgia Bedworth and Simon Hill consider the courts’ approach ten years after Norgan and Ellis

 The next step is to consider whether the case falls into any of the following categories:

-(2) Where there is likely to be considerable delay in selling the property and/or its value is close to the total of the mortgage debt and arrears so that there is a risk the security will be inadequate, immediate possession or only a short period of suspension may be reasonable.
+(2) Where there is likely to be considerable delay in selling the property and/or its value is close to the total of the mortgage debt and arrears so that there is a risk the sum raised by the sale will be insufficient to repay the loan (in other words, the security will be inadequate), immediate possession or only a short period of suspension may be reasonable;

 (3) Where there has already been considerable delay in realising a sale of the property and/or the likely sale proceeds are unlikely to cover the mortgage debt and arrears, or there is simply insufficient evidence as to sale value, the normal order would be for immediate possession.

-There is a tension however between this guidance in Ellis and Mortgage Service Funding Plc v Steele 72 P&CR D40.
-In Steele, a favourite with representatives of mortgagees, the mortgagor sought leave to appeal against an order for possession, seeking a deferment of the possession order in order to sell the property.
-The court held that in such circumstances, “unless there is firm evidence that a particular sale is about to be completed, it is not the practice of the court to prevent the mortgagee from enforcing his remedy of obtaining possession and exercising his own power of sale over the property” [our emphasis].
-The rationale expressed for taking such a strict line is that:
+There is a tension however between this guidance in Ellis, and Mortgage Service Funding Plc v Steele 72 P&CR D40 (a favourite authority with representatives of mortgagees).
+In Steele, the mortgagor sought leave to appeal against an order for possession, seeking a deferment of the possession order in order to sell the property.
+The court held that in such circumstances, 'unless there is firm evidence that a particular sale is about to be completed, it is not the practice of the court to prevent the mortgagee from enforcing his remedy of obtaining possession and exercising his own power of sale over the property'.
+The rationale expressed in Steele for taking such a strict line is that:

 (2) the mortgagor’s position is protected because the mortgagee is under a duty to obtain the best price reasonably obtainable.